 Now five days later, I have continued to pay attention to how my vision has changed.
 I am very happy with the result, although there is a small issue of starbursts and halos.
 The "halo effect" I had read about before.
 Apparently it will take over a month for my eyesight to completely settle and to know the final outcome, and I am hoping this will pass as the healing completes.
-Here, let me illustrate to you how it looks like.

 Overall, in most conditions I can see at least as well as I did with contact lenses.
 However in darkness with only small point lights present, such as outside at night with street lights or inside with indicator LEDs from electronics, they have an especially strong halo, which appears to me much larger than the light itself.
-Again I included an image to demonstrate, which was made so that it looks almost exactly like a green LED in a dark room now looks like to me.

 Overall if I could go back I would do the surgery again.
 You should not decide whether the surgery is for you only based on my anecdote.
 There is risk present, which I found acceptable, but you have to decide for yourself whether you are comfortable with that risk after doing your own research and talking with your doctor.
 Although the likelihood of success is very high, actual problems do occur.

 Oh and if you decide not to and your eyesight is about -3.5 dioptres, please let me know as I have a $100 pile of contact lenses, glasses etc. to send you.